Matrixk1ng/dataTrends/README.md

    python -m venv venv
    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
   pip install flask flask-cors sqlalchemy pandas
-2. ## Frontend Setup
+2. ## Frontend Setup (Next.js)
   Frontend (Next.js): Navigate to the frontend folder and install the necessary npm packages:

   cd frontend
   npm install
-3. ## Backend Setup
+3. ## Backend Setup (Flask)
   Database Setup: The backend uses an SQLite database.
 You can initialize the database with the following command: python init_db.py

+4. ## Running the Application
     Run the Backend: In the backend directory, run: python app.py

+    Run the frontend:
+    cd frontend
+    cd datatrends
+    then run:
+    npm run dev
-4. ## Technologies Used
+6. ## Technologies Used
   Frontend:

   Next.js